zephyrproject-rtos/zephyr/boards/snps/nsim/arc_v/doc/index.rst

 * Zephyr OS configuration
 * nSIM configuration
-* GNU toolchain compiler options
+* GNU & MWDT toolchain compiler options

 .. note::
    The ``.tcf`` configuration files are not supported by Zephyr directly.
 There are multiple